yizhuoyang/yolov5_ros/README.md

 This repo is based on Ros_Yolov5: https://github.com/mats-robotics/yolov5_ros

 The detection.py added the angle prediction of the pedestrians.

+We have also developed a more advanced detection framework based on YOLOv11, which can also support yolov8,v9,v10, yolo-world etc. You can find it in the yolov11 branch but the readme is not up to date, but you can use it with the same manner.

 ## Reference
 * Ros_Yolov5: https://github.com/mats-robotics/yolov5_ros